WELCOME TO CASTERTON

 BIRTHPLACE OF THE KELPIE

 Warrock Homestead, north of Casterton, is the birthplace of the amazingly intelligent Kelpie breed of working Australian cattle and sheep dog.
-The original pup known as 'Kelpie' was born in 1971; her parents being a pair of black and tan Collies imported from Scotland by Warrock's owner George Robertson.
+The original pup known as 'Kelpie' was born in 1871; her parents being a pair of black and tan Collies imported from Scotland by Warrock's owner George Robertson.
 Robertson had a policy of not selling females from the stock but had given a pup to his nephew.
 Jack Gleeson, a drover working at nearby Dunrobin Homestead wanted to buy a female pup but could not obtain one from Robertson.
 The nephew initially refused to sell but was eventually persuaded to swap the pup for a horse which he fancied.
-Gleeson named the pup ''kelpie'', meaning ''a malignant water sprite haunting the fjords and streams in the shade of a horse'.
+Gleeson named the pup ''kelpie'', meaning ''a malignant water sprite haunting the fjords and streams in the shape of a horse'.
 Shortly after, Gleeson left the district and Kelpie was mated with working dogs in Ardlethan, NSW.
 The progeny created the bloodlines of the Kelpie breed, with one of the original litter going on to come equal first in a trial in 1878.
 The Australian Kelpie Muster, held each Queen's Birthday long weekend in June is nationally and internationally renowned.
 The Festival is filled with fun activities, novelty Kelpie events and working displays which celebrate and demonstrate the Kelpie's amazing skills and temperament.
 On Sunday, the Working Dog Auction provides a unique chance to observe superior working dogs demonstrate their skills before sale, at the rich auction.
 Monday's Working Dog School provides invaluable training to both professional and aspiring Kelpies and owners.

 KELPIE WALKING TRAIL